-Some fullow came around Salthers two Saturdays ago collect ing money.
-Knew it didn't look like the Sally Ann but thought muybe they had chang-ed their uniforms.
-After shelling out our few paltry pen-nies, found out it was the 'Translation Army'.
-He left a tabloid cal-led 'The End'.
+Some fathers two Saturdays ago collect ing money.
+Knew it didn't look like the Sally Ann but thought maybe they had changed their uniforms.
+After shelling out our tew paltry pennies, found out it wes the "Translation Army!
+He left a tabloid called "The End".
 Sure looked like it.
-One of our Town's bunks have a book out entitled'A Conspectus of Canada Centennial Year - 1967".
-Taking an axful chance knock-ing a bank-especially banks have a book out vant to addit snyet of Gamada Centennial year - 1967".
-Taking an awful chance knock-ing a bank-especially our own but the open ing sentence in the book is a read diller fit is the time about ...quote "Only once Ek's fault, as they
+One of our Town's bunks have a book out entitled"A Conspectus of Cemada Centennial Year - 1967".
+Taking an awful chance knocking a bank-especially may it but it may may evel further and "Every seven days Nr.
+So and So regularly makes his deposit once a week."
+Further on the writer adds: "B.G.'s hills have their feet in the Pacific Ocean".
+Real good Nor so good but unfortunately probably true is another statement" 2X of B.G.'s 234,403,200 acres is regarded as fit for cultivation."